 No point for setting the fastest lap

-The extra point for the claiming the fastest lap in a Grand Prix has been a useful source of points for Red Bull Racing since the rule was introduced in 2019.
-Max Verstappen has claimed more of those single points than any other driver, taking a total 29 bonus points so far in the World Championship while Red Bull Racing have 39 points in the Constructors’ World Championship.
+The extra point for the claiming the fastest lap in a Grand Prix has been a useful source of championship points for Red Bull Racing since the rule was introduced in 2019.
+Max Verstappen has claimed more of those single points than any other driver, taking a total of 29 bonus points so far in the World Championship while Red Bull Racing have 39 points in the Constructors’ World Championship.

-In fairness, the fastest lap point has never proven decisive in either title race and with only drivers finishing in the top 10 able to score the bonus point, it’s rarely benefitted teams further down the grid.
+The extra point added an extra element of competition, especially when drivers could pit in the closing laps in a bid to claim a bonus point.
+But the fastest lap point has never proven decisive in either title race and with only drivers finishing in the top 10 able to score the bonus point, it’s rarely benefitted teams further down the grid.

 02